 Email marketing has had its ups and its downs over the years.
 Massively successful when emails first became popular, it eventually dropped due to spammers and then regained popularity as spam filters, and the quality of email marketing got better.

-The latest obstacle in the ever winding road of Email Marketing has been the introduction of GDPR law in the UK.
-There have been some horror stories and sleepless nights thinking about the ever decreasing subscribed email lists.
+The latest obstacle in the ever-winding road of Email Marketing has been the introduction of GDPR law in the UK.
+There have been some horror stories and sleepless nights thinking about the ever-decreasing subscribed email lists.
 However, all this has done is reduced the cost of sending the emails.
-The results have remained the same, those that were previously buying from emails, have subscribed to receive more in future and those that weren’t, don’t really matter.
+The results have remained the same, those that were previously buying from emails, have subscribed to receive more in future and those that weren’t, are no great loss.

 We have managed the most common eCommerce email campaigns highlighted as spam and that was for two online pharmacies, selling Erectile Dysfunction pills of all things.
-One of the pharmacies had a database of over 100k of customers before GDPR and they shrunk to just 10k following the 25th of May, yet the sales didn’t drop, just the cost of the campaign.
+One of the pharmacies had a database of over 100k customers before GDPR and they shrunk to just 10k, yet we ensured sales didn’t suffer and decreased the cost of the campaign.

 One of the most obvious benefits of email marketing is its lower cost compared to mainstream marketing channels.
 Granted, there may be a small overhead for sending thousands of emails at a time, but these costs are far lower than what you would expect to pay using other marketing channels.

 Email marketing is one of the only channels that consumers ask to receive.
 The majority of businesses utilising email marketing only send messages to those who have signed up to receive them.
 This can allow for much higher conversion rates as a business is only targeting those who already have an interest in your business.
 It is, of course, possible to send unsolicited email marketing messages, but this is only likely to annoy consumers and result in a damaged brand image.